Latitude Group Travel Japanese Science Teachers Exchange

 APPLICATIONS NOW CLOSED - ALL APPLICANTS ADVISED OF OUTCOME IN EARLY JUNE

-In October 2017 ASTA will be taking a delegation of passionate science teachers to JAPAN.
+In October 2017 ASTA will be taking a delegation of up to eight passionate science teachers (primary or secondary) to JAPAN.
 The delegation will depart Sydney on Sunday 1 October and return to Sydney on Monday 9 October 2017.

 Absorb the rich culture, improve your intercultural understanding and forge new professional connections with organisations and individuals.

 Our new partnership with Latitude Group Travel has allowed ASTA to extend this opportunity to more Australian science teachers.

 What is the ASTA Science Teachers Exchange to Japan?

 The ASTA Science Teacher Exchange-Japan provides an opportunity for secondary and primary Science teachers from Australia to travel to Japan and absorb the rich culture, improve their intercultural understanding and forge new professional connections with international organisations and individuals.

 The 2017 ASTA- Japan Science Teachers Exchange is supported by our new partner, Latitude Travel.

 Teachers will be given the opportunity to observe Japanese primary and secondary science classes, including a Super Science School, and lead classes of their own (with an interpreter) as a guest teacher.
 Delegates will also take part in forums with Japanese teachers to exchange ideas and practices and discuss the differences and similarities between Japanese and Australian science education.